andymarch/Hubot-Scripts/README.md

 # Hubot-Scripts
-Collection of Hubot scripts for a tasks
+Collection of scripts for a tasks while working on Hubot in Rocket.Chat.